At the University we have an established tradition of supporting and working with elite athletes who choose to study at Nottingham.

 Thomas Green Video

-Thomas Green is an elite disabled athlete who was a sports scholar at the University from 2009-2013.
+Thomas Green is an elite para-athlete who was a sports scholar at the University from 2009-2013.

 An F32 club thrower, he combined training, international competitions and his studies with sporting successful.

 In this video Thomas talks about his experiences at Nottingham, particularly around the support he received from his academic department, and the Sports Development, Disability and Academic Support teams.